Responsibilities

 Students interested in becoming PILOT leaders must:

-• Be registered undergraduate or graduate students at Johns Hopkins University.
+• Be a registered undergraduate at Johns Hopkins University.

 • Have earned an A- in the specific JHU course students would like to lead a session for.
 Students with AP credit who have taken a higher-level course and earned at least an A- are also eligible.
 (Exceptions may be possible on a case-by-case basis).